MultiQC/MultiQC/docs/autogenerated/ngsderive.md

 urls: ["https://github.com/stjudecloud/ngsderive"]
 summary: >
   Forensic tool for by backwards computing library information in sequencing data
-extra_description: >
+---

 Results are provided as a 'best guess' — the tool does not claim 100% accuracy and results should be considered with that understanding.
 Please see the documentation for more information.
----

 ### File search patterns